 - RUF Squad (Roosevelt Urban Farm Program) elective

 - iZone (inquiry learning) and aquaponics lab

-Minnesota Internship Center: Downtown, Unity and Sabathani campuses
+Minnesota Internship Center: Downtown and Sabathani campuses

 Prairie View Elementary School